RFQ Flow

 Example 1: User Buys Calls

-User wants to buy 10 ETH-USD 150 premium each.
-Before the trade, the user has no position and 50,000 USDC.
+User wants to buy 10 ETH-USDC $3000 calls at $150 premium each.
+Before the trade, the user has no position and $2,000 USDC deposited; the MMM has no position and $50,000 USDC deposited.

 After the trade (takerIsBuying = true, fillAmount = 10):